-If the development opportunity zone investment credit is passed through from a tax-option (S) corporation, partnership, LLC treated as a partnership, estate, or trust, attach a copy of your Schedule 5K-1, 3K-1, or 2K-1 to Schedule DC instead of the above information.
+If the development opportunity zone investment credit is passed through from a tax-option (S) corporation, partnership, LLC treated as a partnership, estate, or trust, file a copy of your Schedule 5K-1, 3K-1, or 2K-1 with Schedule DC instead of the above information.

+Part III

-Part III - Development Opportunity Zone or Agricultural Development Zone Capital Investment Credit
+Development Opportunity Zone, Agricultural Development Zone, or Airport Development Zone Capital Investment Credit

-The capital investment credit is available only for businesses certified for tax benefits in a development opportunity zone located in areas of Milwaukee or Beloit or in the agricultural development zone.
+The capital investment credit is available only for businesses certified for tax benefits in a development opportunity zone located in areas of Milwaukee or Beloit or in an agricultural development zone or airport development zone.